 These two classes of malware are quite contagious.
 They’re both designed to replicate easily and move from one computer to another.

 Viruses mostly infect legitimate software and get into the computer when the victim uses the software.
 The viruses then perform malicious acts, such as destroying or corrupting data.

 On the other hand, worms spread from one computer to another without requiring any action from the user.
 They take advantage of any vulnerability they find in existing security tools or the operating system.

 This second classification of malware involves a concealed attack on an unsuspecting user’s computer.
 Trojans disguise themselves by pretending to be harmless software.
 Most users download them unknowingly, thinking that they’re installing useful programs.

 Rootkits mask harmful viruses in such a way that they go unnoticed by antivirus programs.

 Spyware and keyloggers

 These two types of malware are used to monitor the victims’ actions, such as web browsing habits and the most frequently used applications.
 The data collected is used to commit identity theft-related fraud, such as stealing money from the victim’s bank account.

-Ransomware encrypts the victim’s data and sends a ransom note demanding that payment be made in Bitcoin or another cryptocurrency.
+Ransomware encrypts the victim’s data and sends a ransom note demanding that payment be made in Bitcoin, Ethereum, or another cryptocurrency.
 The victim is threatened that if he/she doesn’t pay on time, either the ransom will increase or all their data will be permanently erased.
 This type of malware can be especially damaging for organizations who have a responsibility to maintain data security, such as those covered by the requirements of HIPAA compliance.